coralproject/atoll/docs/library.md

 - `/comments/model/moderation/run` POST a collection of comments and a model name, e.g. `{'data': [ ...comments...], 'name': 'my_comments_model'}` to run the model.
 A response consisting of the following is returned:

     {'results': [{
-        'id': int,      # id of the comment
+        'id': str,      # id of the comment
         'prob': float   # probability that the comment would be moderated }, ...]}